-variable's total effect that is independent of other variables in the model.
-A variable's indirect effect is the portion of its total effect that is dependent on other variables in the model; self-concordance, for example, influences exercise behaviour indirectly through barrier management (Figure 3).
+To test the causal structure specified in the two models, standardised direct, indirect and total effects were estimated (Tables 1 and 2).
+Each variable's total effect comprises its direct and its indirect effects.
+The direct effect is the portion of a variable's total effect that is independent of other variables in the model.
+A variable's indirect effect is the portion of its total effect that is dependent on other variables in the model; self-concordance, for example, influences exercise behaviour indirectly through barrier management (see Figure 3).
 Indirect effects are calculated by summing the products of the path coefficients associated with each of these indirect routes.
-The indirect effect for self-concordance on exercise behaviour (0.04) is the product of the direct effect of self-concordance on barrier management (0.17) and the direct effect of barrier management on exercise behaviour (0.23) (Figure 3 and Table 2).
+The indirect effect for self-concordance on exercise behaviour (.04) is the product of the direct effect of self-concordance on barrier management (.17) and the direct effect of barrier management on exercise behaviour (.23) (see Figure 3 and Table 2).

 Indirect effects of the intervention on exercise behaviour through cognitive variables - as specified in the Adoption and Maintenance Model - were tested by calculating multiple mediation models.
 Based on a recommendation by MacKinnon (2000) and articulated further by Preacher and Hayes (2008) the current study used both normal theory and bootstrapping approaches to test for significance of indirect (mediated) effects (total and specific for each mediator).
 Bootstrap procedures are considered preferable because they do not assume normality of the distribution of the indirect effects and hence provide stronger protection against type 2 error, compared to normal theory procedures such as the Sobel test.
-We report results for bootstrap tests in which a point estimate of the indirect effect was derived from the mean of 5000 bootstrap samples (bias corrected and accelerated estimates and 95% CI).
+We report results for bootstrap tests in which a point estimate of the indirect effect was derived from the mean of 5,000 bootstrap samples (bias corrected and accelerated estimates and 95% CI).
 Coefficients with confidence limits that did not include zero were interpreted as statistically significant.